 If your business mainly operates from an online eCommerce platform, some may already come with built-in inventory management systems and ePOS features.
 These enable you to take card payments and manage stock online.

 Inventory Management Software Fees

-Inventory management software typically costs over $100 per month, though there are lower-cost options available.
-The most expensive software can cost up to $3,000 per month or a few thousand dollars in one-time license fees.
+Although alternatives can cost over £100 per month, though there are lower-cost options available.
+The most expensive software can cost up to £3,000 per month or a few thousand pounds in one-time license fees.

 Furthermore, the size of your business, the value of your inventory, the order quantity you receive, and the number of locations you require a system to cover are all important elements in determining the cost.